cakephp/docs/en/orm/associations.rst

 - **conditions**: an array of find() compatible conditions such as ``['Addresses.primary' => true]``
-- **joinType**: the type of the join to use in the SQL query, default is INNER.
-You may want to use LEFT if your hasOne association is optional.
+- **joinType**: the type of the join to use in the SQL query, default is LEFT.
+You can use INNER if your hasOne association is always present.
 - **dependent**: When the dependent key is set to ``true``, and an entity is deleted, the associated model records are also deleted.
 In this case we set it to ``true`` so that deleting a User will also delete her associated